jangboolee/personal-website/personal/content/posts/review/aero-jet-first-impressions/index.md

 ![My complete GG collection](gg_family.jpg)

-As a long-time fan of Gossamer Gear, I may be biased, but my first impression of Gossamer Gear's Travel Collection is that it is FANTASTIC, and the Aero Jet and its supporting ecosystem of accessories is a welcome addition to my Gossamer Gear gear.
+As a long-time fan of Gossamer Gear, I may be biased, but my first impression of Gossamer Gear's Travel Collection is that it is FANTASTIC, and the Aero Jet and its supporting ecosystem of accessories is a welcome addition to my Gossamer Gear collection.
 Gossamer Gear has done a great job of walking a fine line between stripping out the unnecessary while keeping the essentials, all the while staying true to their ultralight philosophy of "take less, do more".

 I was especially impressed with the comfort of the Aero Jet, the utility of the compressible packing cubes, and how well the two packable bags complement the Aero Jet.
 I especially didn't expect to be as impressed with the Vanish 38L Packable Duffel as much as I was.